sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Memory can be primary memory which is called RAM and secondary memory which is Disk.

-b) Normally we use Disk to store Files.
+Normally we use Disk to store Files.
 Eg :- Images, web pages.
 Everything we see in a computer is one way or other are different types of files.

-c) RAM or Random Access Memory is the primary memory of a computer.

-d) All of the above are not correct.

 ---
 ---